-These Pistachio Chocolate Chip Cookies are super interesting, delicious, inherently gluten-free, and the perfect bite for the holiday season.
+Pistachio Butter Cookies are filled with bits of white and dark chocolate and they're inherently gluten-free.
+They are super interesting, incredibly delicious, and the perfect bite for the holiday season.

-These are not your average Pistachio Cookies — they do not simply have a handful of pistachio nuts thrown in the dough.
-Oh no they don’t.
+These are not your average Pistachio Chocolate Chip Cookies -- they do not simply have a handful of pistachio nuts thrown in the dough.
 Pistachio nuts are the dough!

-I love interesting cookies and this recipe is exactly that.
-They’re unexpected and fun.
+I love unique cookies and this recipe is exactly that.
+They're unexpected and fun.

 If you like pistachios you will LOVE these cookies!